Disable Sudo Password Prompt or Extend Timeout in Linux

 Last updated on | 2 replies

-Disable Per Session
+Disable Sudo Password Prompt Per Session

 sudo -i

-Extend Inactivity Timeout
+Extend Sudo Inactivity Timeout

 sudo visudo

-Look for the line Defaults env_reset
+Within the sudoers file, look for the line: Defaults env_reset

 /etc/sudoers.tmp